tachigo/tLBS/deps/googletest/googletest/docs/advanced.md

 over from a previous run), googletest will pick a different name (e.g.
 `foo_test_1.xml`) to avoid overwriting it.

-The report is based on the `junitreport` Ant task.
+The report is based on the `junitreport` Ant execute.
 Since that format was originally intended for Java, a little interpretation is required to make it apply to googletest tests, as shown here: